djw8605/nrp-ror-labeler/README.md

 ## Attributes

-- `RORInstitutionID`: The ROR ID of the institution.
+- `nautilus.io/OSGInstitutionID`: The ROR ID of the institution.
-- `OSGInstitutionID`: The OSG ID of the institution (derived from ROR value).
+- `nautilus.io/OSGInstitutionID`: The OSG ID of the institution (derived from ROR value).